The idea of Underhype — cut the noise and avoid mainstream. This idea rules everything in the product.

 I follow the Basecamp principle: Fix Time and Budget, Flex Scope — instead of launching everything at once, I release features one by one to hit deadlines.

-Since I’m solo, I’ve sized every task to make sure I stay on track and keep shipping.
+Since I’m solo, I have a plan for a year to make sure I stay on track and keep shipping.